- Purchase the complete Expat Arrivals Dublin Guide (PDF)

 Cards can be bought and topped up at stations, newsagents or online.
 Leap Cards can be used on Dublin buses, the Luas, Commuter Rail and the DART.

 The Dublin Bus Service provides the iconic yellow and blue double-deckers that can be seen all over County Dublin.
 Most of these are wheelchair accessible.
-Multiple- and single-journey tickets can be bought from the driver.
+Tickets can be bought from the driver.
 Designated lanes for buses mean that commuters often beat the traffic.

 The DART (Dublin Area Rapid Transit) is a surface rail service with trains arriving every 15 minutes.